-Because the comparison between reappraisal and distraction is nearly ubiquitous in the extant regulation literature, as noted by Heiy & Cheavens (2014), Study 1 aimed to replicate this effect using untrained participants who navigated a haunted house and reported their undirected emotional and regulatory behaviors in a surprise recall task immediately after and one week after exposure.
-This granted high levels of fidelity in capturing subjective participant emotion and experience.
+Because the comparison between reappraisal and distraction is nearly ubiquitous in the extant regulation literature, as noted by Heiy & Cheavens (2014), Study 1 aimed to test whether this effect extends to untrained subjects in high-intensity circumstances by having untrained participants navigate a haunted house and report their undirected emotional and regulatory behaviors in a surprise recall task immediately after and one week after exposure.
+This granted high levels of fidelity in capturing subjective participant emotion and experience at the expense of greater experimental control.
 We additionally anticipated that participants experiencing high cognitive load as a result of exposure would more often use distraction, in line with the ER-SOC hypothesis.
-Surprisingly, we did not find that intensity or cognitive load predicted strategy usage.
+Surprisingly, we did not find that intensity or cognitive load was associated with strategy usage.
 To minimize researcher bias, we then applied a multiverse approach to the data, systematically expanding and constraining our data inclusion criteria and adjusting for important covariates such as regulation tendencies and emotional goals, in an effort to identify conditions in which the relationship between affective intensity and strategy usage might emerge as statistically significant.
 We again failed to find an association.

-This surprising finding motivated Study 2, which aimed to determine whether participants exposed to similar experiences as the haunted house but in a less dynamic, lower-intensity context (i.e., forecasting rather than experiencing) would more often forecast, or predict, using distraction in response to descriptions of high intensity regulated events and reappraisal in response to descriptions of low intensity regulated events from the haunted house.
-We did observe the canonical association between emotional intensity and regulatory strategy selection with this design.
-However, many study design differences between Studies 1 and 2 limited our ability to draw conclusions about why those differences in outcome may have occurred.
+This surprising finding motivated Study 2, which aimed to determine whether participants exposed to similar experiences as the haunted house but in a less dynamic, more controlled context (i.e., forecasting rather than experiencing) would more often forecast, or predict, using distraction in response to descriptions of high intensity regulated events and reappraisal in response to descriptions of low intensity regulated events from the haunted house.
+We hypothesized that the decontextualized self-regulation choices motivated by stimulus-response paradigms might be closer in practice to simulating or forecasting self-regulation than regulation usage, as forecasting may be more controlled and idealized than the complicated realities of regulation usage.
+We did observe the canonical association between emotional intensity and regulatory strategy selection with this design, though with an effect size smaller than the typical range found by Matthews et al. (2021).
+However, many study design differences between Studies 1 and 2 limited our ability to make direct comparisons and draw conclusions about why those differences in outcome may have occurred.

 To attempt to close this design difference gap, Study 3 tasked untrained participants with watching videos of varying negative intensity and subsequently either reporting the regulatory strategies that they used (strategy usage) or the strategies that they predict might be used (strategy forecasting) to downregulate their negative emotions.
+This study again featured greater experimental control than Study 1, but retained some of Study 1 design features to promote ecological validity.
 For both forecasters and strategy users, increasing self-reported affective intensity predicted a greater likelihood of using distraction.
 However, forecasters were less likely than regulators to use reappraisal at low intensities.
 A trend that emerged across all three studies was an inconsistency between how effective participants predicted distraction might be within these situations and how effective distraction was actually reported to be.
 Methods and analyses supporting these findings are discussed.

 STUDY 1 METHODS